-IFRS 17 Insurance Contracts was published in May 2017 and was originally expected to take effect on 1 January 2021.
+IFRS 17 Insurance Contracts was published in May 2017 and is effective for annual periods beginning on or after 1 January 2023; to be applied prospectively.

 The standard has not yet been adopted by the EU.
 In June 2019, the IASB published an exposure draft including a proposed amendment that the standard take effect one year later and that the initial mandatory application of IFRS 9 be delayed.
 IFRS 17 replaces IFRS 4 Insurance Contracts and, unlike its predecessor, contains a complete framework for the measurement and presentation of insurance contracts.
 Based on a preliminary assessment, the measurement rules in the standard are expected to have a limited effect on the Company's profit or loss and statement of financial position, while the presentation rules may have a material impact.